mWater/minimongo/README.md

 `upload` will go through each collection and send any upserts or removes to the remoteDb.

 `findOne` will not return an interim `null` result, but will only return interim results when one is present.

+`compress` will compress the payload to server using pako

 ### RemoteDb